1600hp/1600hp.github.io/updates/_posts/2017-3-27-Grenzo-A-Modern-Update.markdown

 <img src="/resources/Magus.jpg" style="border:2px solid #fafafa;border-radius:10px">
 </div>

 And finally, Blood Moon and Magus of the Moon.
 Blood Moon was a trade from the latest Modern Masters set, and I'm interested to see how it works.
 I have essentially no experience playing with this card, but I am hoping my relatively high Swamp count will make the downsides negligible.
-Magus of the Moon is essentially just a better version, since it is a viable Grenzo hit.
+Magus of the Moon is just a better version, since it is a viable Grenzo hit.

 To briefly list the cuts: